 - >We may also use your data for marketing purposes which may include contacting you by email and telephone or post with information, news and offers on our products.
 We will not, however, send you any unsolicited marketing or spam and we will take all reasonable steps to ensure that we fully protect your rights and comply with our obligations under the Data Protection Act 1998 and GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003.

 If you do not want us to use your data for our or third parties use then you will always have the option to object to such use.
 You can request this change by contacting James via the following link: [email protected].

 Storing Your Personal Data

 The transmission of information via the internet is not completely secure and therefore we cannot guarantee the security of the data sent to us electronically and transmission of such data is therefore entirely at your own risk.
-Where we have given you (or where you have chosen) a password so that you can access certain parts of our site, you are responsible for keeping this password confidential. http://polymer-compounders.com/en/ and http://polymer-compounders.com/fr/ does not currently have an SSL certificate, so all connections are over HTTP:// so it is strongly advised that all data submitted is done so on a ‘secured’ and ‘trusted’ wireless network.
+Where we have given you (or where you have chosen) a password so that you can access certain parts of our site, you are responsible for keeping this password confidential. https://polymer-compounders.com/en/ and https://polymer-compounders.com/fr/ are now secured via an SSL certificate, so all connections to our site are over HTTPS:// it is still strongly advised that all data submitted is done so on a ‘secured’ and ‘trusted’ wireless network.
 For more information on what the difference is between an HTTP:// and an HTTPS:// connection is then please check out the following information: https://seopressor.com/blog/http-vs-https/.
-If you are unsure of anything during the user registration process, please contact – James email@example.com and he will assist in the creation of a ‘user account’ or alternatively he will send you the requested information directly.
+If you are unsure of anything during the user registration process, please contact – James [email protected] and he will assist in the creation of a ‘user account’ or alternatively he will send you the requested information directly.

 Disclosing Your Information